 - Type module type name,

 - Serial Number serial number of the module,

+- Status connection status with CLU,

 - NodeID Node ID of the module,

-- Home ID Home ID of the module,
+- HomeID Home ID of the module,

 - ProductID Product ID of the module,

 - ManufacturerID Manufacturer ID of the module,

+- TypeID Type ID of the module,

-- Failures number of failed module responses,
+- Fails number of failed module responses,

 - Banned information whether the module is banned,

 - Signal signal strength,

 - Battery level battery level,

 - HwType hardware type,

-- Fwapiversion API firmware version.
+- FwAPIVersion API firmware version.

-NOTE!
-The values for signal and Battery level are updated after the module wakes up.
+Note!
+The values for Signal and Battery level are updated after the module wakes up.
 If the module is banned (Banned = true) the current values will not be displayed.